 Chair, Montgomery County NAACP Parent Council

-& Why it Matters
+Disparities in STEM & Why it Matters

 Throughout the 1970’s, 80’s, and 90’s, there was a steady increase in Black and Brown scientists and engineers.
 But for the past 20 years, we’ve gone backwards, with fewer nonwhite youth pursuing STEM careers, even as demand for workers in these fields grows at a rapid pace.

-If we are going to disrupt the system and make necessary change, we must first understand the structure and culture of STEM, and what minoritized students face in order to succeed in this arena.
+If we are going to disrupt the system and make necessary change, we must first understand the structure and culture of STEM, and what nonwhite students face in order to succeed in this arena.
 Dr. Ebony McGee presented her research on this subject to a packed room at KID Museum.
 It resonated deeply.
-Person after person — Black STEM professionals from both our panel and the audience — stood up to say that she was describing their lived experience, too.
+Person after person — Black STEM professionals from both our panel and the audience — stood up to say that she was describing their lived experience too.

 Dr. McGee’s research delves into the structural hurdles Black and Brown students face in STEM.
-Herself a “recovering” engineer, Dr. McGee uncovers the toxic culture of STEM, from which an astounding 61 – 67% of Black and Brown students are “leaking out” of the pipeline: “If a plumber came to your house and saw 67% of the water leaking out of the pipes, they wouldn’t say we should patch those pipes — they would say the pipes are broken and need to be taken out.”
+Herself a former engineer, Dr. McGee uncovers the toxic culture of STEM, from which an astounding 61 – 67% of Black and Brown students are “leaking out” of the pipeline: “If a plumber came to your house and saw 67% of the water leaking out of the pipes, they wouldn’t say we should patch those pipes — they would say the pipes are broken and need to be taken out.”

 Black and Brown students must navigate:

 Public school systems are becoming more diverse — 54% of public school students are nonwhite — but students don’t see teachers who look like them in the classroom.
 The number of Black teachers has been declining over the years.
-In Maryland, 1 in 5 schools have no black teachers at all, and nearly half of Maryland schools have no Latinx teachers.
+In Maryland, 1 in 5 schools have no Black teachers at all, and nearly half of Maryland schools have no Latinx teachers.
 Students need to see someone they can identify with; they need role models.

 Black and Brown students in STEM often have to defend why they are there and navigate implicit bias, maintaining a fragile identity within a sometimes hostile environment.
 Black, white and Latinx students declare STEM majors at roughly the same rates, but two-thirds of Black and Latinx students leave these majors before they graduate.
 According to data from the National Science Foundation, Black graduates with degrees in engineering and math declined from 2001 to 2016.
 “Imagine a world where they could just love the math,” says Dr. McGee.
 “And not have to always prove that they should be there.”